Description

 MaxDuration:

-• Compared with SPY (351 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 449 days is higher, thus worse.
+• During the last 3 years, the maximum time in days below previous high water mark is 711 days, which is larger, thus worse than the value of 488 days from the benchmark.

 AveDuration:

-• The average days below previous high over 5 years of iShares MSCI Sweden ETF is 126 days, which is higher, thus worse compared to the benchmark SPY (78 days) in the same period.
+• Looking at the average days under water of 259 days in the last 5 years of iShares MSCI Sweden ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (123 days)

-• Compared with SPY (101 days) in the period of the last 3 years, the average time in days below previous high water mark of 150 days is higher, thus worse.
+• During the last 3 years, the average time in days below previous high water mark is 340 days, which is larger, thus worse than the value of 177 days from the benchmark.

 Performance (YTD)